cmcbride144/Food-Thesis/README.md

 different algorithms (fastText and word2vec) on three different
 corpora: news (Gigaword), encyclopedic information (WaCypedia), and web data (ukWaC).
-3. The prediction of human scores using standard linear regression models by treating word embeddings as predictors, comparing results for the various types of embeddings named above.
+3. The prediction of human scores using multi-linear regression models by treating word embeddings as predictors, comparing results for the various types of embeddings named above.